Argent's crypto wallet offers ease of use AND security, unlike the previous generation of wallets.

 - For hardware wallet or MetaMask Guardians: Please go to security.argent.xyz and follow the instructions there.

-- Therefore, the formula for approving or cancelling a recovery is: CEIL(N/2) signatures.
+- Therefore, the formula for approving a recovery is: CEIL(N/2) signatures.

 - N = total number of Guardians